amberlex78/docker-php/README.md

 ---
 ## What to use in your project?

-If your project does not initially have docker, you need copy in your project folder `docker`, and files `docker-compose.yml` and `Makefile`
+If your project does not initially have docker, you need copy in your project `docker` folder, and files `docker-compose.yml` and `Makefile`

 In the `nginx` image, in the `VIRTUAL_HOST` section, specify the site url.